Updated: Apr 12

 Applying the same principles to labor demonstrates that when laborers compete over wages, their wages will decrease to survival wages.
 David Ricardo concluded in 1821 that capitalism reduces wages to marginal cost—survival wages.

-Supply and demand curve chowing $300 wages for unskilled workers
+Supply and demand curve showing $300 wages for unskilled workers

 A worker changes working collectives through education.

-Education changes the worker’s collective, and that new collective has a different supply/demand curve.
-When a worker obtains her computer science degree, or her architecture degree, or some other degree, she changes workers’ collectives.
+Education changes the worker’s collective, and that new collective has a different supply-and-demand curve.
+When a worker obtains her architecture degree, or computer science degree, or some other degree, she changes workers’ collectives.
 With new skills, she no longer competes against every unskilled worker; now, she competes only against other workers with the same skills.
-The computer scientist only competes against other computer scientists; the architect only competes against other architects.
+The architect only competes against other architects; the computer scientist only competes against other computer scientists.

 Supply and demand curve showing architect wages of $400